OktoberForest in Delaware

 - Rain barrels: Instead of trashing the large, plastic ingredient barrels, Dogfish Head donates them to organizations like the Center for the Inland Bays and the Delaware Department of Natural Resources to make rain barrels.
 A house that sees an inch of rain in 24 hours can produce more than 700 gallons of runoff, and rain barrels help collect and store that water.
 It can be used to water lawns, wash cars and clean gardening tools.
 Meanwhile, water bills go down and streams and rivers are protected from litter, fertilizer, pet waste and motor oil.

 - Reforestation: Dogfish co-workers and their friends have partnered with the Delaware chapter of The Nature Conservancy in recent years to plant 500 shortleaf pine trees at TNC’s Ponders Tract Preserve.
 The Ponders tract was once used by a lumber company for loblolly pine timber production.
-Now, The Nature Conservancy is transforming the loblolly plantation into a native coastal forest of oak, hickory, tulip poplar, sassafras, red maple and other hardwoods.
+Now, TNC is transforming the loblolly plantation into a native coastal forest of oak, hickory, tulip poplar, sassafras, red maple and other hardwoods.
 The native trees dramatically cut stormwater runoff, prevent evaporation, encourage soil stabilization and help clean water before it makes it to local streams and rivers.
 Dogfish employees have also helped with trail improvements and maintenance projects at TNC’s other public preserve, the Edward H. McCabe Preserve.

 Plant a Billion Trees